jondkinney/jondkinney.github.io/source/_posts/2013-09-23-review-of-udmey-course-bdd-and-tdd-in-ruby-by-roy-osherove.markdown

 Speaking of live screen recording, there were definitely a few times when Roy got bit by the 'live demo' demons and had to pull his chute / abandon ship / insert clever metaphor here...but it didn't detract from the lesson too much.

-All and all I'm glad I took a few hours to go through this material.
+All in all, I'm glad I took a few hours to go through this material.
 Thanks to Roy for presenting it, and to Avdi Grimm for tweeting about it to get me there.